jesse318s/pricecinerator-ai/README.md

 # pricecinerator-ai

-This app is for predicting prices.
+This app is for predicting prices and developing neural networks for predicting prices.
 It was created using React.js and the Brain.js library.
 It was developed in Visual Studio Code.

 ## Adding a New Neural Network (Development)